Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Escape downtown Cincinnati and get lost in nature.

-If you want to take a break from the louder, busier things to do in Cincinnati, Ohio, Eden Park is the place to go.
+Eden Park is the place to go if you want to take a break from the noise of the city.
 It is truly a green oasis.

 Eden Park is located right on the Ohio River, between Mount Adams and Walnut Hills.
-Home to lovely gazebos and pavilions, Eden Park is a great place to picnic or enjoy quiet walking paths.
+Home to lovely gazebos and pavilions, the park is a great place to picnic or enjoy quiet walking paths.
 There is a 172-foot tall historic water tower, a magnolia garden with places to play chess, and the serene Mirror Lake.

 This is also home to the Cincinnati Playhouse in the Park, consisting of two theaters where you can see many amazing plays and musicals.